brendan-byrne/Xiwi-Arduinoboy/README.md

 Based on the Arduino platform, this device allows for MIDI signals to be sent and received by software such as Nanoloop, LSDJ, and mGB running on the Nintendo Gameboy.

-Arduinoboy was developed and released under the GNU General Public License by Timothy Lamb in fall of 2008.
+Arduinoboy was developed and released under the GNU General Public License by Timothy Lamb in 2008.

 # Files #
 **Arduinoboy Code** : Contains the original AB code written by Timothy Lamb.
 Upload/access via Arduino<br />